 - A faculty committee will read all completed application folders, interview some of the candidates, and make up to four nominations.
-First-round interviews will take place during the week of September 21; all those interviewed a first time should be prepared for the possibility of a second and even third interview in the period between September 21 and October 7, at which point we will choose the Carleton nominees and ask them to request recommendations and begin entering their information in the Watson on-line portal.
+First-round interviews will take place early in Fall Term; all those interviewed a first time should be prepared for the possibility of a second and even third interview.
+We expect to choose the Carleton nominees by October 7, at which point we will choose the Carleton nominees and ask them to request recommendations and begin entering their information in the Watson on-line portal.

 Interviews of nominees by Watson Foundation representatives